guruwangchuk7/StudentDocumentValidationSystem-Blockchain/README.md

 - Ensure all environment variables are set correctly.
 - Check database and blockchain node connectivity.

-## Additional Notes

-- Refer to the project's README for more details.
-- For Docker users, run `docker-compose up` if a `docker-compose.yml` file is present.

 ---

 **For any issues, open an issue on [GitHub Issues](https://github.com/guruwangchuk7/StudentDocumentValidationSystem-Blockchain/issues).**